Expert-Guided Inverse Optimization for Convex Constraint Inference: Introduction

 Planners often try to find a treatment plan that meets these clinical guidelines and forward it to an oncologist who will, in turn, either accept or reject the plan.
 If the plan is rejected, the planner receives a set of instructions on which metrics to adjust.
 This iterative process can lead to unnecessary back and forth between the planner and the oncologist and may involve manual relaxation of the required clinical criteria.
 This process continues until the plan is accepted by the oncologist.

-As we will show later in Section~\ref{sec:case}, most accepted treatment plans do not meet all the clinical guidelines simultaneously, typically because there are trade-offs between different metrics, the guidelines are not personalized for each patient, and some radiation dose limits are too restrictive for some patients.
-Conversely, there may also exist plans that meet the guidelines but are not approved because the oncologist may find the guidelines too relaxed for some patients and believe better plans are achievable, which may also lead to an increased back and forth between the planner and the oncologist.
+As we will show later in Section~\ref{sec:case}, most accepted treatment plans do not meet all the clinical guidelines simultaneously, typically because there are trade-offs between different metrics, and some radiation dose limits are too restrictive for some patients.
+This will lead to an increased back-and-forth between the planner and the oncologist.
+Conversely, sometimes the practically accepted plans follow much tighter constraints than the guidelines because the oncologists may believe that some guidelines are too relaxed and better plans are achievable.
 In mathematical programming terminology, the implicit (unknown) feasible region, based on which oncologists make an acceptance/rejection decision, often does not align with the feasibility/infeasibility of plans for the guidelines.
-A simplified schematic of accepted and rejected plans with respect to two metrics (Tumor dose and OAR dose) is shown in Figure~\ref{fig:motivation_a}.
+A hypothetical schematic of accepted and rejected plans with respect to two metrics (Tumor dose and OAR dose) is shown in Figure~\ref{fig:motivation_a}.
 It can be seen that some points do not meet the guidelines but are accepted and others meet all guidelines but are rejected.
 There may be other complex criteria that capture the trade-off between the OAR dose and the tumor that oncologists consider when deciding on the acceptability of a treatment plan, as shown in~\ref{fig:motivation_b}.
 Understanding these trade-offs results in more practical and standardized guidelines that allow the planners to accurately represent the feasible region of the treatment optimization problem.
 Solving such an optimization problem that considers the learned guidelines can help planners produce acceptable treatment plans for future patients.

 In the radiation therapy treatment planning problem, we demonstrate that our inverse framework can learn from both accepted and rejected plans and infer the true underlying criteria based on which the accept/reject decisions are made.
 Finding such constraints enables us to better understand the implicit logic of oncologists in approving or rejecting treatment plans.
 In doing so, we help both oncologists and planners by ({\it i}\,)~standardizing the guidelines and care practices, ({\it ii}\,)~generating more realistic criteria on the trade-offs between clinical metrics based on past observations as opposed to simple upper/lower bounds on individual metrics, ({\it iii}\,) improving the quality of the initial plans according to the oncologist's opinion and hence, reducing the number of iterations between planners and oncologists, and ({\it iv}\,) improving the quality of the final plans by preventing low-quality solutions that otherwise satisfy the acceptability thresholds, especially for automated treatment planning methods that heavily rely on provided radiation thresholds and may result in infeasibility if clinical thresholds are not personalized.